 "I haven't decided yet.
 Any ideas?"

 After that, the conversation focused around what to tell the Halls about May's defection so that there would be minimal fallout for Crispin.
 Because of this, breakfast lasted a lot longer than Severus had anticipated and so it was nearly noon by the time he and Lily set out on the road to Spinner's End.

-"Yes," Lily grudgingly acquiesced.
+"Yes," Lily acquiesced grudgingly.

 Severus opened the door cautiously, bracing himself for whatever might be on the other side.
 He hesitated in the doorway for a moment before entering the house and closing the door behind Lily.
-The first thing his gaze fell on were the stacks of books that now dominated the sitting room.
-He didn't need a long look to know that these were the magical books his mother had kept hidden for so long.
+The first thing his gaze fell on was the stacks of books that now dominated the sitting room.
+He didn't need a long look to know these were the magical books his mother had kept hidden for so long.
 Instantly, he felt himself relax.

-"He's not here," Severus told Lily, knowing beyond the shadow of a doubt that his mother wouldn't have the books laying around in such a careless manner if his father were even the tiniest bit likely to come by the house.
+"He's not here," Severus told Lily, knowing beyond the shadow of a doubt his mother wouldn't have the books laying around in such a careless manner if his father were even the tiniest bit likely to come by the house.

 "I don't think anyone's here."
 Lily sounded downcast.

 Taking in the absolute silence of the house Severus was inclined to agree but still he called out: "Mum?"